Metric proposal

 A team can run at 3 AIR per month with every unit spent on metrics that were already fine — sentiment lifts on an agent already at 95% task success, latency shaves on an agent within acceptable latency — while the actual business pain (hallucinated invite links, failed handoffs, cost blowup on a specific intent) goes untouched.
 The AIR number looks elite.
 The business doesn't get better.

 One step further: pair AIR with Critical-AIR, the subset of AIR spent on metrics currently below an acceptable threshold or tied to failure modes ranked by aggregate business impact — frequency × severity, not severity alone.
 A frequent minor leak and a rare catastrophic failure can both be critical; a severe failure on a code path that runs twice a month usually isn't.
-A team with AIR 2.4 and Critical-AIR 0.2 is improving the wrong things — motion without progress.
+A team running at AIR 2.4/month and Critical-AIR 0.2/month is improving the wrong things — motion without progress.
 A healthy loop moves both numbers; improvement theater moves only the first.

 Frequency-weighting credit: Shonnah Hughes's framing of “Agent Improvement Velocity” on LinkedIn — “how fast your AI gets better at its highest-frequency decisions” — sharpened the frequency dimension above.